preethika-ajay/Ciphers/CONTRIBUTION.md

 # Contributing to <Project Name>
 Hello and welcome!
-We are so glad that you are interesting in contributing to Cryptography!
+We are so glad that you are interesting in contributing to Ciphers!
 We only have a couple of rules and we hope you enjoy the process :)
 ## Contributing Rules
 * Do not spam the repository